-- 5.1.
-Powerhouse priority is detailed in Table BON-14.
-When splitting flows, as directed in section 2.1.2, the top two available priority units for PH1 will be operated first followed by normal unit priority at PH2.
-If there is a need for more units, and all available units at PH2 are in operation, proceed with the normal unit priority for PH1. - 5.2.
-Turbine units at PH1 will operate within 1% of best efficiency and within cavitation limits at various head ranges as shown in Table BON-15. - 5.2.1.
-Turbine units at PH2 will operate at the mid to lower 1% range (unless total dissolved gas waivers are exceeded in the tailrace) of best efficiency and within cavitation limits at various head ranges as shown in Table BON-16. - 5.3.
-Turbines will be operated within +/-1% of best turbine efficiency from April 1 through October 31 (as specified in the BPA load shaping guidelines), except as outlined in Appendix C. - 5.4.
-The project turbine unit maintenance schedules will be reviewed by Project and Operations Division biologists for fish impacts.
-If possible, maintenance of priority units will be scheduled for winter maintenance periods, or when there are low numbers of fish passing the project. - 5.4.1.
-When Powerhouse One is operating, Unit 1 provides important attraction flow for adult fish, and it helps move juvenile fish downstream.
+- 5.4.1.
+When PH1 is operating, Unit 1 provides important attraction flow for adult fish, and it helps move juvenile fish downstream.
 To maintain the priority importance of Unit 1 when PH1 must be used, long-term outages will be avoided after the beginning of the juvenile fish passage season, until after the adult fall chinook and coho runs at the end of October. - 5.4.2.
 In the event of long-term outages at Bonneville powerhouses, affected units will be exercised periodically.
 Each unit will be operated 4-8 hours every two weeks to exercise governor components and clean wetted surfaces of corrosion, so that if needed, fish injury will be minimized and the units will be in good operating condition.
 Actual runtime will be the minimum amount needed to keep the unit in good working condition.
-This may be performed at night, daytime, or whenever unit cycling will have the least effect on fish passage as determined by the project biologist.
+This may be performed at night, daytime, or whenever unit cycling will have the least effect on fish passage as determined by the project biologist. - 5.4.3.

-- 5.4.3.
 Units may be operationally tested for up to 30 minutes before going into maintenance status by running the unit at speed no load and various loads within the 1% criteria to allow premaintenance measurements and testing AND TO ALLOW ALL FISH TO MOVE THROUGH THE UNIT.
 Units may be operationally tested after maintenance or repair while remaining in maintenance or forced outage status.
 Operational testing may consist of running the unit for up to a cumulative time of 30 minutes (within 1% criteria) before it is returned to operational status.
 Operational testing OF UNIT UNDER MAINTENANCE is in addition to a unit in run status (E.G. MINIMUM GENERATION) required for power plant reliability.
 Operational testing may deviate from fish priority units and may require water that would otherwise be used for spill if the running unit for reliability is at its 1% minimum load.
-Water will be used from the powerhouse allocation if possible, and water diverted from spill for operational testing will be minimized to that necessary to maintain and assure generation system reliability. - 5.5.
+Water will be used from the powerhouse allocation if possible, and water diverted from spill for operational testing will be minimized to that necessary to maintain and assure generation system reliability.

+- 5.5.
 The headgates at units 11 through 18 have been dogged off and the system has been depressurized.
 Oil leaks develop frequently when the system operates with normal pressure.
 Further related instructions are described in a memorandum from the project operations superintendent.
 (Memorandum for All Operations, from BON Chief of Operations, dated September 23, 1993.
 Subject: Powerhouse 2 Hydraulic Head Gate Operation). - 5.6.
-From 1 December through 30 April, priority turbine units will be scheduled for any necessary extended outages.
+From December 1 through April 30, priority turbine units will be scheduled for any necessary extended outages.
 Priority units are 1, 3, 11, and 18.
 During this time, non-priority units should not be scheduled for routine or extended outages if the outage will delay or conflict with maintenance on a priority unit. - 5.7.
-From 1 December through 30 April, turbines which have been idle/out of service for more than 12 hours will be started by slow rolling the unit after manually tipping turbine blades from flat to steep and back to flat. - 5.8.
-During high head events (such as a higher than normal forebay) the top priority unit at Powerhouse One may be operated, when necessary, to keep Powerhouse Two units within the 1% efficiency range.
+Turbines which have been idle/out of service for more than 12 hours will be started by slow rolling the unit after manually tipping turbine blades from flat to steep and back to flat. - 5.8.
+During high head events (such as a higher than normal forebay) the top priority unit at PH1 may be operated, when necessary, to keep PH2 units within the 1% efficiency range.